yopgaming/SIT.Core/README.md

 * Most features work (ish) and it is "playable (ish) with likely bugs".
 "Playable" and perfect are two very different things.
 Expect lag (desync), issues and bugs.
 * My tests have included all maps.
 The maps that work best are Factory and Labs.
 Performance is very dependant on the CPU / Internet on the Server and Clients and AI count on the Server
 * More Information on HOSTING & COOP is in the [HOSTING.md Document](https://github.com/paulov-t/SIT.Core/wiki/en/Guides/HOSTING-English.md)
+* The Host & Server must have a good stable connection with an upload speed of at least 5-10mbps.
+The AI take a lot of CPU & Network bandwidth to run.
+* Despite many people saying otherwise.
+You can play with people across the world (not just LAN).
+I have played with people with over 200 ping.
+They get lag similar to live, just shown in a different way.

 ### PREREQUISITE
 You must have the [SPT-Aki mod](https://github.com/paulov-t/SIT.Aki-Server-Mod) installed in your Server for this module to work.
 If you do not wish to use the Coop module, you must disable it in the BepInEx config file.